SamsungDS/vmctl/README.md

 ## Virtual Machine Configurations

 In essence, a virtual machine configuration must provide the `QEMU_PARAMS` array and do any required initialization of VM images.
-Typically, `q35-base.conf` in combination with the `qemu_` helpers will "just work".
+Typically, a base configuration `*-base.conf` in combination with the `qemu_` helpers will "just work".

 ## Running Virtual Machines